-There is no denying that waterfront living on the Gold Coast is a dream for many.
+There is no denying that waterfront living on the Gold Coast, Sunshine Coast, or along the South East Queensland coastline is a dream for many.
 For those lucky enough to make this dream come to fruition, there is one home improvement that tends to top all their lists – adding a pontoon or jetty.

 But what is a pontoon or jetty exactly?
 Are they one and the same or are they two completely different things?

 As the owner of Micks Marine Maintenance, I’m just the man to answer such questions.
 So, continue reading to find out everything you need to know about pontoons and jetties.

 A pontoon is defined in Wikipedia as being one of many floating objects, one of which is a floating dock (jetty), which is where I suppose, a lot of the confusion over pontoons and jetties stem from.

 Let me start by stating that a pontoon is NOT a jetty.

 Wikipedia is correct in defining a pontoon as a floating dock, as the floating characteristic of a pontoon is precisely what makes it differ from a jetty.